ayunami2000/PaperSpigot_Latest_Heroku/README.md

 ```
 worker = 1
 ```
-Save the file as just "Procfile".remove any file extesion if you have to
+Save the file as just "Procfile" Remove any file extesions if you have to

 Then copy these commands in the cmd